natebellanger10/ClimbingProject/README.md

 - You need to login to your SQL server using the same login used in the SQL Database in Azure.

-- The "Navigator" window will open up and select the tables you wish to import to Power BI
+- The "Navigator" window will open up and select the tables you wish to import to Power BI.

 - From here you can either "Transform" the data if there is changes to be made or you can "Load" the data if it is already to be used in analysis.